andruu/AssetManager/README.md

 ## Installation

-The recommended way to install Polytalk is [through composer](http://getcomposer.org/).
+The recommended way to install AssetManager is [through composer](http://getcomposer.org/).

 ```javascript
 "require": {